sonam13/Capstone_UOA/README.md

 <h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for the latest update.</h5>

+# News
++ [16 Apr 2025] ⚡️⚡️ [**SimpleDeepSearcher**](https://github.com/RUCAIBox/SimpleDeepSearcher):We propose SimpleDeepSearcher, a framework designed to stimulate autonomous retrieval during complex reasoning via knowledge distillation and self-distillation.
+The goal is to achieve efficient and effective training using only a small amount of data.

 # 💡 Overview

 Large reasoning models (LRMs), such as OpnAI-o1 and Deepseek-R1, have demonstrated the significant impact of reinforcement learning in enhancing the long-step reasoning capabilities of models, thereby greatly improving their reasoning performance.
 Despite these advantages, when faced with knowledge-intensive problems, especially multi-hop questions and time-sensitive issues, these models may lack the necessary knowledge.
 Therefore, it is great important to enable LLMs to invoke web search and obtain external information during the reasoning process.